 Why Eat What’s in Season?

-The truth is that our modern form of agriculture, with pesticide spraying, genetically modified crops, and over-tilling the soil, has wreaked havoc on the nutritional value of most common crops over the last 50+ years.
+The truth is that our modern form of agriculture, with pesticide spraying, genetically modified crops, and over-tilling the soil, has wreaked havoc on the nutritional value of most common crops over the last 50 years.

-A comprehensive analysis of 43 typical crops grown between 1950 and 1999 conducted by the Biochemical Institute at the University of Texas and the Bio-Communications Institute in Wichita, Kansas, found that “reliable declines” in calcium, phosphorus, iron, vitamins B2, vitamin C, and protein occurred over those 50 years for the crops they studied.
+A comprehensive analysis of 43 typical crops grown between 1950 and 1999 conducted by the Biochemical Institute at the University of Texas and the Bio-Communications Institute in Wichita, Kansas found that “reliable declines” in calcium, phosphorus, iron, vitamins B2, vitamin C and protein occurred over those 50 years for the crops they studied.

 The researchers also concluded that the decline was in direct correlation with certain agricultural practices designed to improve traits such as size, growth time, and pest resistance − but not nutritional value.